 Main Page Content

 Each year students are offered and accept The College at Brockport's Prometheus Scholarship.
 The College makes the offer of this award to qualified students with the offer of admission to the Honors College.
 The scholarship is based on high school average, SAT or ACT scores and acceptance into The College at Brockport Honors College as a first-time freshman.
-The Terms of Award in order to receive and renew this scholarship are listed below.
-Any questions regarding the Honors College or scholarship eligibility should be directed to Dr. Donna Kowal at (585) 395-5400 or by email to email@example.com .
-Students with questions regarding renewal of the Prometheus Scholarship or the policies and procedures listed below should contact Adam T. Standish at (585) 395-5414 or by email at firstname.lastname@example.org.
+In order to receive and renew this scholarship students are required to meet the terms of award which are listed below.
+Any questions regarding the Honors College or scholarship eligibility should be directed to Dr. Donna Kowal at (585) 395-5400 or by email to firstname.lastname@example.org.
+Students with questions regarding renewal of the Prometheus Scholarship or the policies and procedures listed below should contact Deidre Strutz at (585) 395-5414 or by email at email@example.com.

 Nature of Award